SystemsGenetics/GEMmaker/examples/README.md

 ## Local Example Run
 A **local run** is when you already have the raw fastq files on your local machine or computing cluster.

-This directory contains both the reference material for the imaginary organism "Cool Organism" (CORG) and a dataset of 3 artificially made RNA-seq runs for CORG.
-This is simulating a local run becasue the RNA-seq data is already on your local machine or cluster.
+This directory contains both the reference material for the imaginary organism "Cool Organism" (CORG) and a data set of 3 artificially made RNA-seq runs for CORG.
+This is simulating a local run because the RNA-seq data is already on your local machine or cluster.
 This data set is very small, so it can be run on a desktop machine with ease.

 The reference directory contains the made up reference genome file (**CORG.fna**), gtf file (**CORG.gtf**), and hisat files (**CORG.?/ht2**).
 It also has a **COMMANDS.sh** file with the command used to generate the hisat files from the genome file.